-Our board of directors has established or will establish, effective prior to the completion of this offering, an audit committee, a compensation committee, and a nominating and corporate governance committee.
+Our board of directors has established an audit committee, a compensation committee, and a nominating and corporate governance committee.
 The composition and responsibilities of each of the committees of our board of directors is described below.
 Members will serve on these committees until their resignation or until as otherwise determined by our board of directors.